 That little tidbit was shared by the Society for Human Resource Management.

-Here’s More Data Around The Impact Of Annual Evaluations On Employees And Managers:
+Here’s More Data Around The Impact Of Annual Performance Evaluations On Employees And Managers:

 - Managers are nearly 7X more likely to tell male employees that their communication style is too soft.

-- Women receive 2.5X as much feedback related to their aggressive communication style in annual reviews.
+- Women receive 2.5X as much employee feedback related to their aggressive communication style in annual performance reviews.

-- Women's employee evaluations contain 2.39X the amount of references to team accomplishments, as opposed to individual ones.
+- Women’s employee evaluations contain 2.39X the amount of references to accomplishing team objectives, as opposed to individual ones.

 - Furthermore, about 66% of employees say the performance review process interferes with their productivity, and 65% say it isn’t even relevant to their jobs, according to a CEB survey of 13,000 employees worldwide.